 If you feel there has been a violation of the following policy, please contact a member of the LibrePlanet incident response team.
 FSF staff or conference volunteers are available in every conference session and can assist you in contacting a member of the response team.
-You can email firstname.lastname@example.org during the conference, or ping the operator of any IRC channel, and the moderator will assist you in contacting a member of the response team.

 The FSF is dedicated to providing a harassment-free LibrePlanet experience for everyone.

 We do not tolerate harassment of conference participants in any form.
 Offensive or graphic sexual language and imagery is not appropriate for any conference venue, including talks.

 Conference participants violating these rules may be sanctioned or expelled from the conference at the discretion of the conference organizers.